-CaRRT meets bi-monthly (two general meetings each academic semester) to review policies and procedures as well as to discuss and develop risk reduction and prevention strategies and/or programming.
+CaRRT meets at least once during academic semester to review policies and procedures as well as to discuss and develop risk reduction and prevention strategies and/or programming.
 Relevant data is also provided to CaRRT members regarding campus incidents, whenever needed.
 The goal of CaRRT is to inform and engage the university community, strengthen the delivery of services to victims, and ensure that perpetrators are held accountable for their actions.